Evander Holyfield vs. Michael Moorer: Aftermath

 Evander Holyfield was hospitalized after the fight for dehydration and a rotator-cuff injury.
 While at the hospital, a kidney bruise was found and he was given large amounts of liquid to help treat the injury.
 However, Holyfield was soon found to have a heart problem after his lungs filled due to his heart not being able to pump the fluids out.
 As a result, Holyfield announced his retirement only five days after the fight on April 27, 1994.
 Holyfield's retirement, however, would be brief as he would return the following year to defeat Ray Mercer.

 After Moorer's victory there was talk of a potential Michael Moorer–Lennox Lewis fight.
-However, Moorer would instead chose to put his newly won titles on the line against 45-year-old ex-Heavyweight champion George Foreman.
+However, Moorer instead chose to put his newly won titles on the line against 45-year-old ex-Heavyweight champion George Foreman.
 Though Moorer was ahead on the judges scorecards, Foreman was able to land a short right hand to Moorer's chin, earning the victory by way of knockout and ending Moorer's first reign as champion.

 On November 11, 1997, Holyfield and Moorer would meet in a rematch.
 By this time, Holyfield had regained the WBA Heavyweight title by twice defeating Mike Tyson while Moorer had regained the vacant IBF Heavyweight title after defeating Axel Schulz.
 This time it would be Holyfield who would earn the victory, sending Moorer to the canvas five times before Mitch Halpern stopped the fight after round 8 and awarded Holyfield the victory via referee technical decision.